-Task-based Instruction, E-pedagogy infused with metacognition, and Differentiated Instruction.
+Task-based Instruction, E-pedagogy infused with metacognition, Assessment as Learning and Differentiated Instruction.

-The Mother Tongue Languages (MTL) department aims to nurture confident communicators, gracious citizens and global thinkers who are proud of their MTL and cultures.
-The department also strives to create meaningful student learning experiences for language, culture, and values that are infused with the joy of learning.
+The Mother Tongue Languages (MTL) department aims to nurture confident communicators, considerate global citizens and forward-thinking individuals who take pride in their MTL and the associated cultures.
+The department also strives to craft enriching student learning experiences, blending language, culture, and values with the sheer delight of learning.

 MTL Reading Programme